 Going fishing?
 The inland waters around Niagara Falls USA are a hotbed for many much-sought after fish species, including the famed steelhead trout.
 Closely related to Pacific salmon, steelhead can be found stocked in Lake Ontario–along with chinook, coho and Atlantic salmon, as well as brown and lake trout.

 Ready to reel one in?
-Here’s your step-by-step guide on getting geared up and out on the water for a Niagara angling trip to remember.
+Here’s your step-by-step guide on getting geared up and out on the water for a Niagara Falls fishing trip to remember.

 Save the Date